 HOW should this medicine be used?

-Duloxetine comes as a delayed-release (long-acting) capsule to take by mouth.
+Duloxetine comes as a delayed-release (releases the medication in the intestine to prevent break-down of the medication by stomach acids) capsule to take by mouth.
 When duloxetine is used to treat depression, it is usually taken once or twice a day with or without food.
 When duloxetine is used to treat generalized anxiety disorder, the pain of diabetic neuropathy, fibromyalgia, or ongoing bone or muscle pain, it is usually taken once a day with or without food.
 Take duloxetine at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take duloxetine exactly as directed.
 Do not take more or less of it, take it more often, or take it for a longer time than prescribed by your doctor.

-Swallow the capsules whole; do not split, chew, or crush them.
-Do not open the capsules and mix the contents with liquids or sprinkle the contents on food.
+Swallow the delayed-release capsules whole; do not split, chew, or crush them.
+Do not open the delayed-release capsules and mix the contents with liquids or sprinkle the contents on food.

 Your doctor may start you on a low dose of medication and increase your dose after one week.